nowodev/in-ceipt/README.md

 - [ ] Add settings for customizing one's store or company
 - [x] Calculate & display subtotal and total in form before sending it to the db
 - [x] Make description section on invoice form dynamic for when adding multiple items.
-- [ ] Validate & insert the multiple description into the db
+- [x] Validate & insert values from the multi-form section into the db
+- [ ] Show error message beneath each input field
 - [x] Use button to generate serial number